 Juba residents flocked to the grave of former rebel leader John Garang, the first president of the south, to hear the results broadcast live from Sudan's capital, Khartoum.

-Hundreds sat on plastic chairs, craning their heads forward to hear the historic words.'Happy birthday'
+Hundreds sat on plastic chairs, craning their heads forward to hear the historic words.

 The atmosphere was electric.

 One woman, like hundreds of others, waved a southern flag.